amuse logo yellow

 At Amuse, we believe that anyone and everyone should be able to release their music, paving the way for a new generation of artists.
 That's why we offer different plans with features to support you as you grow.

-But we'll let you be the one to choose which company is best for you.
+But we'll let you be the one to decide which is best for you.
 Here's a list of some of the biggest music distribution companies in 2025.

 1) Amuse